 We’ve been testing some of the most well-known password managers, with solutions ranging from free and built into your phone to paid offerings that include file storage and secure messaging apps.
 And while the free options are tempting because they don’t cost anything, you’re better off investing in your personal security.
 After our thorough testing and analysis, one option clearly rose above the rest:

 The cat’s already out of the bag.
 1Password offers the total package: security, usability, features and pricing.
-It starts at just $2.99 a month for one user or protects up to a family of five for $4.99 a month.
+It starts at just $2.99 a month for one user or $4.99 a month for family plans that protect up to five users.

 After signing up for your account, which includes the option for a free 14-day trial, you can download an app or a browser extension.
 The apps and extensions are used to create, fill and store your complex passwords, so you don’t have to worry about remembering them.
 Better yet, every major operating system is supported, including macOS, Windows, Linux, Chrome OS and even those who stick to the command line.